 It would appear that at the time of the abuse the individual victims did not know they were not alone.
 It was only many years later when rumours circulated around the county regarding Rush’s behaviour that those involved realised they were not on their own and reported the crimes.
 More victims came forward after news of Rush’s arrest was reported in the media.

-The one positive to come out of high profile school abuse cases such as Nigel Leat at Hillside School in Weston Super Mare (see details elsewhere on this site) and Meryvn Rush in Norfolk is that they encourage abuse victims to come forward and deal with issues that may have been tormenting them for decades.
+The one positive to come out of high profile cases involving child abuse in schools, such as Nigel Leat at Hillside School in Weston Super Mare (see details elsewhere on this website) and Meryvn Rush in Norfolk, is that they encourage abuse victims to come forward and deal with issues that may have been tormenting them for decades.

-If you would like to speak to one of our specialist solicitors about making a claim on a confidential, free of charge basis then you can call our dedicated FREE ABUSE HELPLINE on 0808 1391597.
-You can also email us direct if you prefer at firstname.lastname@example.org
+If you would like to speak to one of our specialist solicitors about child abuse in schools and making a compensation claim on a confidential, free of charge basis then you can call our dedicated FREE ABUSE HELPLINE on 0808 1391597.
+You can also email us direct if you prefer at [email protected]